-24 moratorium (before 30 None September 2020) 6 months after this classification.
-The moratorium lasts 18 months and no payments should be made during this period.
-Should the counting of number of days of the probation period, for the obligor to leave the forborne status, stop as soon as the moratorium is granted?
 The rules on the exit from the forborne status shall be followed as specified in Article 47a(7) CRR.
 It follows from this Article that the probation period shall last at least two years and until all the conditions of Article 47a(7) CRR are met.
 When a general payment moratorium in line with EBA/GL/2020/02 is applied to a performing forborne exposure under probation period, the exposure can exit the forbearance status when a period of at least two years elapsed provided that all the other exit conditions of Article 47a(7) CRR are met.
 In particular, the institution shall analyse whether the requirement in Article 47a(7)(b) CRR is met: "regular and timely payments have to be made during at least half of the period that the exposure would be under probation, leading to the payment of a substantial aggregate amount of principal or interest".

-In the example provided in the question where no payments are required to be made during the 18 month moratorium

-Question Paragraph Implementation stance period 17 , after the exposure having been under probation for 2 years, the requirement in Article 47a(7) (b) CRR is still not met due to the moratorium period of 18 months, and hence an additional period of at least 6 months is needed in order to meet the requirement in Article 47a(7)(b) CRR 18 .
+In the example provided in the question where no payments are required to be made during the 18 month moratorium period18, after the exposure having been under probation for 2 years, the requirement in Article 47a(7) (b) CRR is still not met due to the moratorium period of 18 months, and hence an additional period of at least 6 months is needed in order to meet the requirement in Article 47a(7)(b) CRR19.
 On the other hand, if the moratorium period had been only one year, the requirement in Article 47a(7)(b) CRR may still have been met after two years, provided that regular and timely payments have been made in the 6 months following the end of the moratorium.
 In such case, no additional months of regular and timely payments would be needed, unless the condition "leading to the payment of a substantial aggregate amount of principal or interest" would require so.

-Where a payment moratorium was granted to obligors before 30 September 2020, which complied with EBA/GL/2020/02 as amended by EBA/GL/2020/08, meaning that both: i) the decision on the application is taken before 30 September 2020, and ii) the payments are rescheduled by 30 September 2020: do these continue to fall in scope of the GLs if a state law (entered into force before 30 September 2020) has automatically extended the duration of the Paragraph 10(f) of these GLs Paragraph 10(f) of the GLs on moratoria (EBA/GL/2020/02 as amended by EBA/GL/2020/08) specifies that "the moratorium was applied before 30 September 2020" .
-As already clarified in the response to question 9 of this report, this means that "decision on the application has to be taken before that date and the payments should be rescheduled by then" .
+Where a payment moratorium was granted to obligors before 30 September 2020, which complied with EBA/GL/2020/02 as amended EBA/GL/2020/08, meaning that both: i) the decision on the application is taken before 30 September 2020, and ii) the payments are rescheduled by 30 September 2020: do these continue to fall in scope of the GLs if a state law (entered into force before 30 September 2020) has automatically extended the duration of the

+Paragraph 10(f) of these GLs Paragraph 10(f) of the GLs on moratoria (EBA/GL/2020/02 amended as EBA/GL/2020/08) specifies that "the moratorium ... was applied before 30 September 2020".
+As already clarified in the response to question 9 of this report, this means that "decision on the application has to be taken before that date and the payments should be rescheduled by then".
 In cases where a law issued by a Member State entered into force before 30 September 2020 automatically prolongs the maximum duration of a moratorium agreed before 30 September 2020, the payment holiday granted before 30 September 2020 under the terms of the moratorium and now prolonged, is in line with EBA/GL/2020/02 as amended by EBA/GL/2020/08, since the decision that the payment holiday is granted in

-17 Note that the 9-month cap requirement does not apply since the moratorium was applied before 30 September and hence EBA/GL/2020/02 as amended by EBA/GL/2020/08 was applied.
+18 Note that the 9-month cap requirement does not apply since the moratorium was applied before 30 September and hence EBA/GL/2020/02 as amended by EBA/GL/2020/08 was applied.